gazm2k5/WhatsApp-Conversation-Stats/README.md

   Group messages: If you have that one friend who spams a thousand little messages at once, you can group these and count them as one.
   Bin size: If your WhatsApp chat has been going for a while, it might be too much to plot every day as a bar.
 Instead bin messages by week or month etc.

-The code has been written to be easily editable and understandable for Python beginners to edit, thus I have skipped sanatising inputs.
+The code is intended for people who know a little bit of Python, so I have skipped things like sanitising inputs.
+You just need to open main.py, configure everything in there and then run it.